trans-travel/trans-travel/ca/pe.md

 # Canada - Prince Edward Island

-Prince Edward Island recognizes the gender of binary trans people.
+Prince Edward Island recognizes the gender of binary and non-binary trans people.
 I.E. trans women are considered women, trans men are men, and non-binary people are recognized.
 The non-discrimination/anti-harassment laws are positive and there is non-discrimination protection for trans people.